prebid/Prebid.js/modules/cedatoBidAdapter.md

 # Description

-Connects to Cedato bidder.
+Connects to Cedato Bidder.
-Cedato adapter supports only Banner at the moment.
+Player ID must be replaced.
+You can approach your Cedato account manager to get one.

 # Test Parameters
 ```